apache/activemq-artemis/docs/user-manual/en/security.md

 #### Role Mapping

 On the server, the Kerberos authenticated Peer Principal can be added to the Subject's principal set as an Apache ActiveMQ Artemis UserPrincipal using the Apache ActiveMQ Artemis `Krb5LoginModule` login module.
-The [PropertiesLoginModule](#propertiesloginmodule) can then be used to map the authenticated Kerberos Peer Principal to a [Role](#role-based-security-for-addresses).
+The [PropertiesLoginModule](#propertiesloginmodule) or [LDAPLoginModule](#ldaploginmodule) can then be used to map the authenticated Kerberos Peer Principal to an Apache ActiveMQ Artemis [Role](#role-based-security-for-addresses).

 Note: the Kerberos Peer Principal does not exist as an Apache ActiveMQ Artemis user.